 - Our Gryphons Are Different: The film has a particularly weird griffin.
-While following the classical griffin design, said body design is pretty much distorted: the bird front quarters are proportionally much larger than the lion hindquarters, while the head is the not particularly eagle-like, except for the beak and his glowing green eyes, which resembles more that of a vulture.
-Overall, his pathetic appearance reflects his status on the story as a Butt Monkey.
+While following the classical griffin design, the black-feathered bird forequarters are proportionally much larger than the lion hindquarters, with a vulture's beak and glowing green eyes.

-- Punch-Clock Villain: He could arguably count.
-He's pretty much just the bad guy's pet and follows his orders without caring too much about taking over.
+- Punch-Clock Villain: He's pretty much just the bad guy's pet and follows his orders without caring too much about taking over.
 The only thing he took personally was his attempt to get revenge on the good guy's falcon.

 - Vocal Dissonance: Having the warm and friendly voice of Bronson Pinchot seems unfitting for his size and appearance and takes a lot of threat out of him.

 Kayley's deceased father who was a Knight of the Round Table.

 - Action Dad: The father of Kayley and a knight, whose legacy as such she wants to carry on.

 - Blue Is Heroic: Wore a blue tonic and was a friendly, heroic person.